x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-transport-rules-exchange-2013-help.md

 ## Create a transport rule

-You can create a transport rule by setting up a Data Loss Prevention (DLP) policy, creating a new rule, or by copying a rule.
+You can create a transport rule by setting up a Data loss prevention (DLP) policy, creating a new rule, or by copying a rule.
 You can use the Exchange admin center (EAC) or the Exchange Management Shell.

 > [!NOTE]
 > After you create or modify a transport rule, it can take up to 30 minutes for the new or updated rule to be applied to email.